jgollub1/beautiful-jekyll/_posts/2019-01-01-third-post.md

 **Top 2 Albums:**

 1) Skyriser (Maxo) - Recent album by an electronic artist I discovered on Soundcloud.
 His harmonic palette is just perfect.<br>
-2) Ask For Chaos (Gilad Hekselman) - Didn't check out that many new albums this year, but this one stood out
+2) Ask For Chaos (Gilad Hekselman) - Didn't check out that many new albums this year, but this one was a standout.

 **Top 2 TV Shows:**